Spuriosity1/qsi_semiclassics/README.md

 ninja -C build install
 ```

+# Running a Benchmark
+On a simple machine, simply run
+`parallel < static_corr.plan`

+For SLURM, simply run
+`sbatch runme.slurm`

 # Indexing convention

 The 3D arrangement of pyrochlore spins and dual pyrochlore sites (i.e. plaquettes) are by necessity serialised in all output files.
 The hierarchy to have in mind is